 The Windows OS provides a built-in option of recovering previous versions of files.
 It can also be applied to folders.
 Just right-click on a file or folder, select Properties and hit the tab named Previous Versions.
 Within the versions area, you will see the list of backed up copies of the file / folder, with the respective time and date indication.
 Select the latest entry and click Copy if you wish to restore the object to a new location that you can specify.
 If you click the Restore button, the item will be restored to its original location.

 This workflow allows restoring previous versions of files and folders in an automatic mode rather than by hand.
 To do this, download and install the Shadow Explorer application.
 After you run it, select the drive name and the date that the file versions were created.
 Right-click on the folder or file of interest and select the Export option.
 Then simply specify the location to which the data should be restored.

-Verify whether Hermes 2.1 ransomware has been completely removed
+Verify whether Hermes 2.1 extension has been completely removed

 Again, ransomware removal alone does not lead to the decryption of your personal files.
 The data restore methods highlighted above may or may not do the trick, but the extension itself does not belong inside your computer.
 Incidentally, it often comes with other extension, which is why it definitely makes sense to repeatedly scan the system with automatic security software in order to make sure no harmful remnants of this extension and associated threats are left inside Windows Registry and other locations.